Parrurox/theList/README.md

-# MobiTime
+# TheList

-MobiTime is a watchlist tracker app for movies, built with Vite, React, and Context API.
+TheList is a list tracker app for movies,shows, anime etc. built with Vite - React and Context API.

 ## Features